 2. Discovery VR – Explore the world’s most fascinating places, animals, people and ideas on this Planet in virtual reality like never before.

 3. Google Expeditions – A world expeditions app that takes on immersive, virtual reality learning journeys.

 4. FullDive VR – A 100% user-generated platform for virtual reality content.

 Apple’s ARKit has really improved augmented reality for learning.

 1. Localscope – Discover new places and local stories around you using geo-tagged data from multiple local search engines, social networks, media sharing services and other apps.

 2. Augment – A window into future possibilities for augmented reality.
-Allows you to visualize your 3D models in augmented reality, integrated in real time in their actual size and environment.
+It allows you to visualize your 3D models in augmented reality, integrated in real-time in their actual size and environment.